Major in Environment (60 to 66 credits)

 The Major Environment comprises two course components: Core and Domain.

 The Core includes four introductory courses and one intermediate course which expose students to different interdisciplinary perspectives, approaches, and world views -- to help them understand the complexity and conflicts that underlie most environmental problems.
 Students will be challenged by the Core program to look beyond the confines of their individual views of environment.

 In the two senior courses of the Core, students will apply the general and specialized knowledge acquired through the rest of the program, to the analysis of a selection of contemporary environmental problems.(3 cr)

 AND One of the following Senior Research Project courses (3 cr*) -

 * Only 3 credits will be applied to the program; extra credits will count as electives.

 2. Domain: Complementary Courses (36-45 credits, depending on Domain selected)

-Domains listed below provide a trans-disciplinary study of a particular theme or component of the environment.
-Each Domain has different requirements, and different complementary course sets, which can be viewed by clicking on the Domain name below.
+In addition to the Core, each student chooses a Domain.
+Domains provide a transdisciplinary study of a particular theme or component of the environment.
+The requirements and complementary course sets vary between Domains; these can be viewed by clicking on the links to each Domain, below.
 Except where indicated, all Domains are available through both the Faculty of Science (Downtown Campus), and the Faculty of Agricultural & Environmental Sciences (Macdonald Campus).